Last Updated: October 1, 2022

-Right away we should tell you that these programs are complex, vulnerable to unintended consequences if not planned carefully, and sometimes underutilized.
+Right away we should tell you that these programs are complex, subject to unintended consequences if not planned carefully, and sometimes underutilized.
 They are certainly no panacea for sprawl prevention, but in some circumstances, they are a promising option when paired with other sound land use policy on the part of the local government or governments involved.
 On this page we will point out some pitfalls we have seen.

 It is commonly said that real estate owners have a bundle of rights, so in a TDR program, owners of real estate that might reasonably be considered to be in the path of future suburban or urban development agree to peel off and sell one of their "rights," the right to reap the rewards of appreciating property value due to potential for future development.